zeya2u9/COMEX/COMEX_DCoP/README.md

 - Adjust the `year_target` and `family_targets` as per the analysis requirements.
 - Monitor the logs for any errors or issues during the analysis process.
 - The system relies on SSH and SCP for file transfers.
 Ensure `sshpass` is installed and properly configured.
+- Make sure that all the mobile devices are continuously being charged using a usb hub (preferred with external power source).